Fabian95qw/STARFACE-MSGraph-lib/CreateApp-DeviceCode.md

   ![deviceauth_finish](/img/deviceauth_finish.png "deviceauth_finish.png")

 If the User sucessfully logs in and accepts the terms, the provider will automatically continue with the Modulescript.

+# Caching Tokens
+By default the Token for delegated Userpermissions run out within an hour in order to avoid this, a refresh token is required.
+The token also is lost, once the module is done, and needs a new token for the next run.

+Refresh Tokens can be acquired, by adding the permission "offline_access" to the app (just like in setting app-permissions) Once this is done, all we need to do is to create an instance of the library.

+If you have an instance of the library running, the integrated TokenCache Manager will automatically take care of the following:
+- Stores Tokens from the DeviceCodeflow as long as they're still valid.
+They will also survive a reboot
+- Auto-Refreshes Token 1 Minute before they expire